-Initial configuration of the Check Point SandBlast Agent was straightforward and ongoing operational tasks were easy to carry out.

-The management console supports role-based access control (RBAC) and comprehensive third-party authentication.
-We found it to be straightforward to define and save multiple security policies, which we then applied to specific users and groups.
-The policy mechanism is diverse and supports all sorts of use cases, enabling true customization.
+Initial configuration of the Malwarebytes EP was uneventful.
+Operational tasks were easy to carry out.
+The management console supports role-based access control (RBAC) and third-party authentication through single sign-on (SSO) that integrates with SAML 2.0 identity providers with support for multi-factor authentication.
+We found it to be straightforward to define and save multiple security policies, which we then applied to specific users and groups; however, lack of automatic versioning means changes must be tracked manually.
+The policy mechanism is diverse and supports all sorts of use cases.
 The system is able to add custom rules and white-list and black-list to build a custom policy that can be applied to machines, users, and groups of machines/users.
 Inheritance (nested rules) is fully supported.
-Logging is robust, and the use of standardized logging and reporting formats facilitated fast and accurate consumption of data.
-The system provided built-in reports, including industrystandard reports for compliance, as well as the ability to generate custom reports.
+Logging of administrative functions is limited, but the use of standardized logging and reporting formats facilitates fast and accurate consumption of data.
+The system provided built-in reports, including industry-standard reports for compliance, as well as the ability to generate custom reports.

-FALSE POSITIVE RATE 5/645 (0.8%) AA
+FALSE POSITIVE RATE 2/645 (0.3%) AAA

-With a false positive rate of 0.8%, the SandBlast Agent is unlikely to introduce much additional work for administrators.
+With a false positive rate of 0.3%, the Malwarebytes EP is unlikely to introduce much additional work for administrators.